mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 protected by a simple earth rampart with firing positions cut in it.
 Raids and feuds are not uncommon, and the outbacker towns are similarly protected.
-As a general rule outbackers do not like coasters (or ‘clavers as they are sometimes known) and have little contact with them.
-There is some trade between the coasters and the outbackers, just as there is some trade between different ‘claves.
+As a general rule outbackers do not like coasters (or 'clavers as they are sometimes known) and have little contact with them.
+There is some trade between the coasters and the outbackers, just as there is some trade between different 'claves.
 For the most part, wary, armed mistrust is the order of the day as a result of old feuds.

-From time to time the ‘claves come into conflict, usually over a disputed border region or a resource–rich area.
-Similarly the ‘claves will sometimes drive nearby outbackers off their land, either in order to seize their resources or to improve the security of the region.
+From time to time the 'claves come into conflict, usually over a disputed border region or a resource–rich area.
+Similarly the 'claves will sometimes drive nearby outbackers off their land, either in order to seize their resources or to improve the security of the region.
 Hostility between the coasters and the outbackers probably began